 How to write the designation and claimed function?

-The designation and claimed function have to be written with the objective of supplying end users and market surveillance authorities with a sufficient level of information, without misleading them.
+The designation and claimed function has to be written with the objective of supplying end users and market surveillance authorities with a sufficient level of information, without misleading them.
 A manufacturer can reduce the length of the designation of a product to the minimum necessary of the respective sub-category as long as the above is fulfilled.
 If this approach is applied, the PFC index corresponding to the respective sub-category as listed in the FPR must be indicated.

-Therefore, taking into consideration the above, the following examples, but not limited hereto, can be used:
+Therefore, taking into consideration the above, the following examples could be used:

-First option: it is possible to use the full name designation related to the product function as written in the Annex I for PFC 1 to 6
+First option: it is possible to use the full name designation related to the product function as written in the Annex I for PFC 1 to 6.

 For example: